 compares a structure (GEOM_FILE) against the aflow++ prototype libraries, returning similar structures and quantifying their levels of similarity (misfit values).
+Options specific to this command include:

-Adding the --catalog=string flag to this command restricts the prototypes to a specific catalog/library (e.g., aflow or htqc).
+• --catalog=string : Restricts the prototypes to a specific catalog/library (e.g., aflow or htqc).